“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

 Obviously, both are from the class of macromolecules called nucleic acid and are genetic material.

 Both are made up of five carbon- pentose sugar, phosphate and nitrogenous bases.

-Both are polynucleotide chains made up of a single nucleotide unit.
+Both are polynucleotide chains made up of a single nucleotide unit or monomers.

-Both biomolecules are synthesised by the polymerase enzyme.
+Both biomolecules are synthesized by the polymerase enzyme.

 Practically, both DNA and RNA can be precipitated using alcohol.

 DNA in a nutshell: